Rag0n/TaskBerserk/README.md

 * v0.7.0 Reports/charts

 # Installation
-For now the only way to install app is to download and build it from a [release page][releases].
+For now the only way to install app is to download and build it from a [release page][releases] or clone from current [development branch][develop-branch].
 You should also add an AppKey.plist file to project with your Inthe.am API key:

 ```xml
 <dict>